MaximeArn/books_directory/readme.md

   - [x] use a database to store the informations
     - postgres to refamiliarize myself with sql
 - ### Third phase :
-  - implement a logger like winston
+  - implement a logger system:
+    - [x] create a logger
+    - [x] Implement a console transport
+    - [x] Implement a fs transport
+    - [x] Rotate files every X days
+    - [ ] create an error structure that contains all the metaData needed in the logs
 - ### Fourth phase :
   - - write a documentation and host it